-Recently, Leisure Group Travel’s 2022 Travel Intentions Survey asked planners their thoughts regarding the challenges they face in the rebounding group travel market.
-This quick, two-question survey illuminated the challenges planners are facing amid a waning pandemic.
-Here is what’s on their minds:
+Leisure Group Travel’s 2022 Travel Intentions Survey asked planners their thoughts regarding the challenges they face in the rebounding group travel market.
+This quick, two-question survey illuminated the challenges planners in the travel market are facing amid a waning pandemic.
+Here is what’s on their minds.

 Question 1: What is the biggest challenge facing your operations heading into the summer travel season?

 Motivating customers to return to travel is the biggest concern for planners as the tourism market continues to rebound from the pandemic.

 The good news for these planners is travel agents and operators have reported a significant increase in bookings in recent weeks for the spring and summer seasons.
 The World Travel & Tourism Council projects travel and tourism in the United States will reach pre-pandemic levels in 2022, contributing nearly $2 trillion to the U.S. economy.

 COVID-19 concerns was the runner-up in our survey for good reason, as 63 percent of experts from the World Tourism Organization believe the sector won’t fully recover from the pandemic until 2024.
 As 2021 drew to a close with severe limitations to travel still in place, the WTO reported international tourist arrivals increased by just 4 percent last year, remaining 72 percent below 2019 levels.

 The good news though is as more people become vaccinated and COVID-19 cases drop worldwide, more countries have loosened their restrictions and travel is opening up again.
 Jamie Larounis, a travel industry analyst with UpgradedPoints.com, told the Washington Post “We’re at a point right now where there is the most optimism there has ever been” regarding travel demand in the wake of the pandemic.

 Question 2: In terms of product delivery, what is your biggest concern?